jcmgray/quimb/README.rst

 * Uses `numpy` and `scipy.sparse` matrices as quantum objects.
 * Many operations accelerated using `numba` and `numexpr`.
 * Optional `slepc4py` interface for easy distributed linear algebra.
-* Simple tensor network manipulations and algorithms - (DMRG and DMRGX).
+* Easy but efficient tensor network manipulations and algorithms - (DMRG and DMRGX).

 Documentation at: `<http://quimb.readthedocs.io/en/latest/>`_.